TerraConstructs/TerraTitan/data/reference/docs/provider-aws/r/redshift_cluster.html.markdown

 ~> **NOTE:** A Redshift cluster's default IAM role can be managed both by this resource's `default_iam_role_arn` argument and the [`aws_redshift_cluster_iam_roles`](redshift_cluster_iam_roles.html) resource's `default_iam_role_arn` argument.
 Do not configure different values for both arguments.
 Doing so will cause a conflict of default IAM roles.

+-> **Note:** Write-Only argument `master_password_wo` is available to use in place of `master_password`.
+Write-Only arguments are supported in HashiCorp Terraform 1.11.0 and later.
+[Learn more](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral#write-only-arguments).

 ## Example Usage

 ### Basic Usage